waveform-computing/compoundpi/docs/protocol.rst

 **Syntax:** SEND *index*,\ *port*

-The :ref:`protocol_send` command causes the specified image to be sent from the server to the client.
+The :ref:`protocol_send` command causes the specified file to be sent from the server to the client.
 The parameters are as follows:

 *index*
-    Specifies the zero-based index of the image that the client wants the server to send.
+    Specifies the zero-based index of the file that the client wants the server to send.
 This must match one of the indexes output by the :ref:`protocol_list` command.

 *port*
-    Specifies the TCP port on the client that the server should connect to in order to transmit the image data.
+    Specifies the TCP port on the client that the server should connect to in order to transmit the data.
 This is given as an integer number (never a service name).

-Assuming *index* refers to a valid image index, the server must connect to the specified TCP port on the client, send the bytes of the image, and finally close the connection.
+Assuming *index* refers to a valid image file, the server must connect to the specified TCP port on the client, send the bytes of the file, and finally close the connection.
 The server must also send an OK response with no data.